Permutation Tests at Nonparametric Rates: Proof of Applications

 Apply Lemma \ref{lemma:Oop}- part 2 to get

 Third, combine the first and second steps and apply Lemma \ref{lemma:Oop}- part 1 to arrive at

 which gives the bias term $B(P)$.
 A consistent estimator $\ha{B}$ is,

 that is, by replacing $f_{R}(x;P)$, $\nabla_r f_{R}(x;P)$, $\nabla_r m_{S|R}(x;P)$, and $\nabla_{r^2} m_{S|R}(x;P)$ in $B(P)$ by consistent nonparametric estimators readily available in the literature.
-The tuning parameters for these additional estimators and corresponding moment conditions may be set such that the bias-correction condition (vi) of Proposition \ref{prop:control_mean} is met.
+The tuning parameters for these additional estimators and corresponding moment conditions may be set such that the bias-correction condition (Assumption \ref{aspt:prop:bias}) is met.

 Finally, \ref{eq:control_mean:thetahat:bias} equals to,